You have this idea.

 Our clients live in Arizona, California, Idaho, Hawaii, Georgia, Oregon, Utah, Canada, Australia and beyond.

-Dr. Bush earned her doctoral degree in English from Arizona State University and taught writing and literature courses for over 20 years in university class rooms.
+Dr. Bush earned her doctoral degree in English from Arizona State University and taught writing and literature courses for over 20 years in university classrooms.
 For 10 of those years, she also developed curriculum and facilitated workshops and conferences to train other faculty members to teach more effectively in person and online.

 Early in her academic career she discovered the literary value of memoir and autobiography.
 Specializing in western American women’s autobiography, she published a ground-breaking book of literary research in Mormon women’s autobiographies: Faithful Transgressions in the American West: Six Twentieth-Century Mormon Women’s Autobiographical Acts (Utah State University Press, 2004).
 She has also published numerous articles in scholarly and non-scholarly publications, an award-winning short story, and many blogs.

 Gloria Carmer has worked as an Executive Assistant to the Director of Audit at a world class firm.
 At a previous firm, she trained employees in MS Word and Excel before becoming an SQL programmer who managed the firm’s CRM software.
 She also owned her own consulting business in the use of MS Office Suite products.
 At Peacock Proud Press, Gloria performs administrative tasks, manages our database, and assists at events.
-In her free time she loves to knit by day and attend the symphony, the ballet, and opera at night.

 Jana Galvan has over twenty years of experience working as a graphic designer and artist.
 Before starting her design career, Jana worked in management for several retail outlets.
 Upon graduating from the University of Utah with a BFA, she worked for the Salt Lake City Organizing Committee for the Olympic and Paralympic Games of 2002.
 As a member of the “Look of the Games” department, she designed, managed, and installed graphics for the Salt Lake Ice Center, Olympic and Paralympic Medals Plaza, and the Olympic and Paralympic Athletes Village.
 Jana also designed the Athlete Medals for the Paralympic Winter Games.
 After four years with the Olympics, Jana was hired as the Design Manager for the International Department, and then as the Event Design Manager for Stampin’ Up!, a paper-crafting company.
 At Stampin’ Up!, Jana managed and produced materials for catalogs and collateral, merchandise, event staging, show graphics, and environmental graphics for their domestic and international markets.
-In her free time, Jana enjoys portrait painting and cooking.